Suman373/Suman373.github.io/README.md

 #### Requirements : Internet Access, Updated version of Chrome, Firefox, Safari or any other not so old browsers.

-#### About me : My name is Suman Roy, studying CS if you haven't checked my github profile yet.
-I am currently learning more handy and advanced front-end with HTML5 and CSS3 mostly.
+#### Acknowledgement: I am self-taught .
+You can be too!
+Consistency will take you very far my friend.
+I am grateful to the youtubers who post such quality contents to teach the novices how to code or design websites and many more.
+The well structured playlists are the actual flex.
+Few mentions are : CodewithHarry , Kevin Powell , Online Tutorials , and many more.

+If you want to improve any of code , do put up a pull request.
+This repo is public [ You know right!! ;) ]

-I am looking to contribute to open source developments as I am completely beginner in that, still gotta start somewhere.I am available for freelance front-end static website design .
+I am looking to contribute to open source projects.I don't know where to start If you are reading this and know about it, please help me too!
+#### Contact me?
 You can email me at: iamroy53@gmail.com

-Make Sure to check my other projects out from the public repositories.
-Thank you for visiting my website!
+Thank you for your visit !
 Have a good one!